dmacvicar/iu/README.md

 It is a dumb search by distance and it is not optimized yet.

+Right now the technique is that we convert the photo location into a label (place name) and add this name to the index as a term.
+Therefore the place is passed into the query.

+An alternative approach I am exploring is to allow to pass the place as part of a command line, separate from the query, and use Xapian geospatial (ie. `LatLongDistancePostingSource`), adding this posting source to the query object.

+I will start this exploration by adding the location as a value to the document.

 ## Automatic labeling

 Uses [Berkeley Vision and Learning Center Caffe](https://caffe.berkeleyvision.org/) GoogleNet model, and the word list from [ImageNet](http://www.image-net.org).

+I would still like to allow to drop models and labels list in a directory and have the indexer pick it up automatically.

 ## Quality classification

 Uses the BRISQUE (Blind/Referenceless Image Spatial Quality Evaluator), a No Reference Image Quality Assessment (NR-IQA) algorithm as in implemented in OpenCV contrib.

 We use the trained model provided in the /samples/ directory, trained on the LIVE-R2 database as in the original implementation.

+Right now we don't do anything with this except of adding the word "blurry" to the index.
+In theory I should add this as a value.

+## Browsing photos

+Right now if you add "-b" (browse) to a search, it will pass the list of files in the result to `eog`.
+This does not work well, as there is a limit on the number of files, and if there are no results, `eog` will still show other files.
+I am looking for a good replacement.

+Hopefully I don't need to write my own.

 # License